alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 Users are assigned roles which have different permissions for accessing and managing orgs and spaces.
 A user can have one or multiple roles within the same or different orgs and spaces.

-To see a list of users and their roles in your org, you can either:
+To see a list of users and their roles in your org, you can select the Members screen for the appropriate org in the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login) (requires sign in).
+Your user account must have the [org manager role](#org-manager) or the [org auditor role](#org-auditor) to see this information in the admin tool.

-- run `cf org-users ORGNAME`, where `ORGNAME` is the name of the org
+You can also run `cf org-users ORGNAME` to see a list of users and their roles in your org, where `ORGNAME` is the name of the org.
-- select the Members screen for the appropriate org in the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login) (requires sign in)

-Your user account must have the [org manager role](#org-manager) to manage user accounts in an org.

-Although there are multiple roles, the 5 most common are:
+Although there are multiple roles, the 6 most common are:

 - Org manager
+- Org auditor
 - Billing manager
 - Space developer
 - Space manager